EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #token-request title="Example of C-to-AS POST /token request for an access token."}

 If C wants to update its access rights without changing an existing OSCORE Security Context, it MUST include in its POST request to the token endpoint the parameter "edhoc_params".
-This in turn MUST include the "id" field, carrying a CBOR byte string containing the identifier of the token dynasty to which the current, still valid access token shared with the RS belongs to.
+This in turn MUST include the "id" field, carrying a CBOR byte string containing the identifier of the token series to which the current, still valid access token shared with the RS belongs to.
 The POST request MAY omit the parameter "req_cnf".

-This identifier is assigned by the AS as discussed in {{as-c}}, and, together with other information such as audience (see Section 5.8.1 of {{I-D.ietf-ace-oauth-authz}}), can be used by the AS to determine the token dynasty to which the new requested access token has to be added.
+This identifier is assigned by the AS as discussed in {{as-c}}, and, together with other information such as audience (see Section 5.8.1 of {{I-D.ietf-ace-oauth-authz}}), can be used by the AS to determine the token series to which the new requested access token has to be added.
 Therefore, the identifier MUST identify the pair (AUTH\_CRED\_C, AUTH\_CRED\_RS) associated with a still valid access token previously issued for C and the RS by the AS.

-The AS MUST verify that the received value identifies a token dynasty to which a still valid access token issued for C and the RS belongs to.
+The AS MUST verify that the received value identifies a token series to which a still valid access token issued for C and the RS belongs to.
 If that is not the case, the Client-to-AS request MUST be declined with the error code "invalid_request" as defined in {{Section 5.8.3 of I-D.ietf-ace-oauth-authz}}.

 An example of such a request is shown in {{token-request-update}}.